terraform-google-modules/terraform-example-foundation/4-projects/README.md

    gcloud access-context-manager perimeters list --policy ACCESS_CONTEXT_MANAGER_POLICY_ID --format="value(name)"
    ```

-**Troubleshooting:**
-If you do not have access to run the commands above and you are in the organization admins group, you can append `--impersonate-service-account=org-terraform@<SEED_PROJECT_ID>.iam.gserviceaccount.com` to run the command as the Terraform service account.

 **Note:** If you have more than one service perimeter for each environment, you can also get the values from the `restricted_service_perimeter_name` output from each of the`3-networks` environments.

 If you are using Cloud Build you can also search for the values in the outputs from the build logs: